MarcherTech/IPS4RebuildPluginDev/README.md

 2. Enable IN_DEV.
 3. Run script via CLI.
 4. Notes
-4a.
+a.
 There are several options as there is quite the mess made upon normal install of a plugin.
-4b.
+b.
 Rebuilding the resources and versions requires the plugin xml uploaded or copied to the plugin folder.
-4c.
+c.
 The rename plugin directory/namespace tool will NOT remove the old directory, you need to do that manually.